amrzhd/TimeTable/README.md

 # TimeTable
-## This project is for managing the timetable of teachers teaching in a section of time in a class
+## A project for managing the timetable of teachers teaching in a section of time in a class